 Help with related problems such as medication, falls, reminders, keeping in touch

-Enable them to see what's happening with their own health, improve it, share it
+Enable them to see what's happening with their own health, improve it, and share it

 Get help from family, friends, and carers

-Increased wellness, independence, and prevention of incidents is likely
+Increased wellness, independence, and prevention of incidents are possible outcomes

 Quickly be updated and stay informed, for your peers, patients, and personal brand

-Reduce time and provide more help to patients through a resource to refer them, when you might not otherwise be able to help them when they leave
+Reduce time and provide more help to people through a resource to refer them, when you might not otherwise be able to help them when they leave

-Increase visibility to health tech and decide it's role in your plans
+Increase visibility to health tech and innovative growth opportunities for your organisation

-As you'll see, despite that it would have been enough of a driver to do so for patients' physical health prevention and preservation - 1 in 4 households lives alone, loneliness is an epidemic, and busy families are challenged to take care of each other and support their living independently.
-Health technology can be a positive contributor to reducing worry, improving mental health, and giving people and their families choices they've never had before - when they aren't with you.
+It would have been enough of a driver to do so for patients' physical health prevention and preservation.
+Health technology can often be helpful in reducing worry, improving mental health, and giving people and their families choices they've never had before.

-How do we make it as easy as possible, for busy doctors, to check out what's available, so they can combine their views, with this information?
+How do we make it as easy as possible, for busy health and home care providers, to check out what's available, so they can form their own views, with this information?

-Figuratively, 95% of what happens for your patients, happens at home.
-This is where we are motivated to be active, where we prevent conditions (up to 40% of cancers and 70% of chronic diseases are considered by the World Health Organisation to be preventable).
+Figuratively, 95% of what happens for your patients and clients, happens at home.
+This is where we are motivated to be active, and where we prevent conditions (up to 40% of cancers and 70% of chronic diseases are considered by the World Health Organisation to be preventable).

 At home is where we manage health conditions, take medication (50% don't take it as prescribed), fall (60% over 65's will do this), where cardiac arrests occur (90%), where people wander (70% of dementia suffers and those with memory loss), carers visit and symptoms occur that we will try to capture or remember to share with our health professionals to improve insights and diagnosis.